Vegan Thanksgiving recipes: How to make your turkey, gravy, and stuffing vegan

-From the turkey to the ham, to the animal grease and butter used to make the mashed potato creamy and delicious, there are few things at Thanksgiving that don't require the death or exploitation of an animal.
+From the turkey to the ham, to the animal grease and butter used to make the mashed potato creamy and delicious, there are few things at Thanksgiving that don't require the exploitation of an animal.

 Yet, vegans deserve a Thanksgiving feast as well, and it doesn't have to be difficult or bland.